rJefferyXie/Chess-Program-with-Minimax-Visualizer/README.md

 * Draw by stalemate (no valid moves remaining).
 * Draw by insufficient material.
 * Draw by 50 moves no captures.

+# Requirements and Installation <a name="req"></a>
+Make sure you have a python version of 3.x or higher!

+**Required Modules**

+To install, simply enter these commands into your terminal. (for macOS users, replace pip with pip3)
+* For help with installing pip: visit https://pip.pypa.io/en/stable/installing/
+* *pip install pygame*
+  * If the command above does not work, visit https://www.pygame.org/wiki/GettingStarted for help.
+* *pip install tkinter*

+**Setting up Repository**
+* To clone repository, press the green "Code" button, and copy the HTTPS to your clipboard.
+* Create a new project in your code editor or IDE of choice.
+* Import the HTTPS url into version control on your new project.
+* Two Examples:
+  * If using pycharm, go to VCS --> get from version control --> paste the url --> clone
+  * If using Visual Studio Code, go to explorer (ctrl + shift + e) --> clone repository --> paste the url --> clone

+**Running**
+* Running the chess.py file will start the program!

 # Future Implementations <a name="future"></a>
 * Update Chess Notation